bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 ### 	Integration layer re¬usability
 The integration layer must be re¬usable across group.
 Systems must be designed to maximise the re-use of existing interfaces in the integration layer where possible.
 _Rationale:_ The flexible and open exchange of data between applications will minimise complexity and application spaghetti.
 Re¬using the integration across the group will make solutions repatable and increase cost effectiveness.
-_Implications:_ The integration layer must be designed to be re¬used across the [company] group.
+_Implications:_ The integration layer must be designed to be re¬used across the SuccessionWealth group.
 Solutions must re¬use existing interfaces in the integration layer where possible.
 Common coding standards must be followed for ease of maintenance.
 Ensure interfaces are versioned to ensure backward compatibility.
 See also:
 *	Repeatable
 *	Cost effective
-### 	[company] common form
+### 	SuccessionWealth common form
-Data in the integration layer must be translated into a generic [company] specific format, commonly referred to as a common or canonical form
+Data in the integration layer must be translated into a generic SuccessionWealth specific format, commonly referred to as a common or canonical form
-_Rationale:_ Translation of all data in the integration layer to the [company] canonical form will help to remove direct coupling between systems.
+_Rationale:_ Translation of all data in the integration layer to the SuccessionWealth canonical form will help to remove direct coupling between systems.
-_Implications:_ All [company] data which flows through the integration layer must be translated to [company] common form.
+_Implications:_ All SuccessionWealth data which flows through the integration layer must be translated to SuccessionWealth common form.
 See also:
 *	Agile
 *	Repeatable